headerheader

 2. On the other hand, the German Foreign Office has no longer provided a list of providers since the scandal surrounding the blocked account provider BAM in 2021.
 However, German embassies continue to name individual providers - without presenting a complete list or addressing the differences.

-It is difficult for international students to find the right blocked account for them.
-Mainly because they come across a large number of affiliate sites or influencers during their Internet research that only advertise the provider from which they receive a commission - without going into the possible risks of the respective banking models and naming alternatives.
+It is difficult for international students to find the right blocked account.
+Mainly because they come across many affiliate sites or influencers during their Internet research that advertise the provider from which they receive a commission as the best one - without explaining the respective reasons and naming alternatives.

 As MyGermanUniversity, we have therefore set ourselves the goal of publishing a complete list of all providers and comparing them on the basis of characteristics that are as objective as possible.